Russia backed IMF Ukraine loan but thinks Kiev might slip

 "The Russian Federation shared the positive evaluation of the stand-by (loan) for the Republic of Ukraine.
 Formally this means that the chances of Ukraine not returning the credit is seen as low," Storchak told journalists at a briefing.

-But he added that "the success of the programme very strongly depends on several risks which Ukraine, judging by everything, doesn't control yet".
+But he added that "the success of the program very strongly depends on several risks which Ukraine, judging by everything, doesn't control yet".

-The political situation in Ukraine remains fraught, with continuing violence in eastern Ukraine where pro-Russian separatists refuse to recognise the authority of the new government in Kiev.
+The political situation in Ukraine remains fraught, with continuing violence in eastern Ukraine where pro-Russian separatists refuse to recognize the authority of the new government in Kiev.

 Meanwhile, Ukraine has accused Russia of using gas as a political weapon, as Russia demands prepayment of $1.66 billion for June gas deliveries.